 Exploding geysers kill people in South Africa every year.

 Temperature and pressure release valves

-All high-pressure geysers must have a temperature and pressure release valve (TPR valve).
+All high-pressure water heaters must have a temperature and pressure release valve (TPR valve).
 This valve controls two critical functions: pressure and temperature.
-Do not tamper with this valve!
+Therefore, do not tamper with this valve!

 If the thermostat fails and the temperature rises beyond 70°C, pressure increases.
-With the rising temperature, the TPR valve will release (either because of excessive heat or pressure), if it is working correctly.
+In this case, with the rising temperature, the TPR valve on the geysers will release if it is working correctly.
+Moreover, this happens either because of excessive heat or pressure.

-If TPR valve is faulty, the boiling point of water can rise above 120°C!
-The pressure will reach a point where the pressure tank ruptures.
-At this point, the water will vaporize instantly.
-The result is that the 150 litres water in your geyser will now occupy 240,000 litres of space!
-An explosion occurs of the ferocity of a half kilogram of dynamite ( approximately 2½ sticks).
-The damage will be excessive.
-In addition, lives can be at risk.
+If the TPR valves are faulty, the boiling point of water can rise above 120°C!
+The pressure will reach a point where the geysers’ pressure tanks rupture.
+At this point, the water turns into steam instantly.
+As a result, the 150 litres water in your geyser will now occupy 240,000 litres of space!
+This results in an explosion of the ferocity of a half kilogram of dynamite ( approximately 2½ sticks).
+Not only will the damage be excessive, but, as a consequence, lives can be at risk.

-Furthermore, during periods of water cutoffs, do not use hot water or open hot water taps!
-You will burn out the geyser element!
+Also, during periods of water cutoffs, do not use hot water or open hot water taps!
+You will burn out the element!

 Ensure that a home inspector or plumber inspects your geyser installation!